stateful/docs.runme.dev/docs/index.md

 ### **Communication & Support**

 Need assistance in getting started?
-Get in touch with our support team to provide answers to your questions and provide you with all the necessary details to get you started with Runme.
+Get in touch with members of our team via [Discord](https://discord.gg/runme) and get answers to your questions and all the necessary details to get you started with Runme.

 <Infobox type="sidenote" title="Join Runme community!">